openflighthpc/flight-report/README.md

 # To Do

-- Add instructions for adding to "Flight Tips"
-- Locate and compare this report to a previous one of the same type (by the same user?)
 - Safely handle report saving such that users cannot delete existing reports
     - Separate the reporting CLI and the diagnostic execution+saving (pinging to an API server)
     - Input validation to ensure text fields can't be used for injection attacks